How Long Does It Take to Get a PhD? Complete Timeline Guide

 The shortest realistic timeline is 3 years in research-focused programs (UK/Europe) where you enter with a master's degree and exceptional preparation.
 Accelerated professional doctorates in some fields may be shorter, but traditional research PhDs rarely take less than 3 years.

-Across all fields, the dissertation phase typically takes 3 years: approximately 6 months for proposal development, 18-24 months for research and data collection, and 6-12 months for writing and defense preparation.
+Across most fields, the dissertation phase typically runs about three years.
+A common pattern is roughly six months for proposal development, 18-24 months for research and data collection, and another 6-12 months for writing, revisions, and defense preparation.
+Timelines vary by advisor responsiveness, data access, and scope of the research question.

 Humanities PhDs take longer primarily due to extended coursework requirements (4 years vs. 2-3 years in sciences).
 The dissertation phase is similar across fields (3 years), but humanities students also face solo research models, archival work requiring travel, and heavier teaching loads.